-Cancer survival is the highest it’s ever been.
-But despite the progress the NHS has made since the launch of the Cancer Strategy, we know that we can save even more lives by catching more cancers early and starting treatment fast.
+More people are surviving cancer than ever before, but we know that we can save even more lives by catching more cancers early and starting treatment fast.

-- Roll out new Rapid Diagnostic Centres across the country so patients displaying symptoms of cancer can be assessed and diagnosed in as little as a day.
+- Create new Rapid Diagnostic Centres across the country so patients displaying symptoms of cancer can be assessed and diagnosed in as little as a day.

 - Introduce a new, faster diagnosis standard which will ensure that patients receive a definitive diagnosis or ruling out of cancer within 28 days.

-- Deliver personalised cancer care for all, giving patients more say over the care they receive.
+- Give people with cancer care that suits their needs with personalised care packages, giving patients more say over the care they receive.

 - Make sure that people can access more effective tests and treatments, from genomic testing to proton beam therapy, to help find more cancers before symptoms appear.

 Michael Brady, 64, was diagnosed with early stage lung cancer after having a scan while out shopping.
 “I wasn’t there long – only 20 minutes – and within a week I had an appointment at the hospital.
 This lung scan saved my life.”